 The Light and Inspiration project is exciting and it is going to make a difference to people across Bristol for generations to come.
 We call on all supporters of art and creativity to donate what you can to make sure that we can continue to make art accessible for everyone.

 With gifts and pledges made to date from the National Lottery Heritage Fund, an Arts Council England Small Capital Grant and funding from the John James Bristol Foundation, the Linbury Trust, Garfield Weston Foundation, Foyle Foundation, Nisbet Trust, Society of Merchant Venturers and Wolfson Foundation and others, we are well on the way to achieving our goal.

 Did you know?

 The current COVID – 19 pandemic has brought in to razor sharp focus how vital the transformations planned through this project are for the financial sustainability of the RWA in the future.
-The investments we make through this project will allow the RWA to generate more regular income that will be re-invested into community programmes and exhibitions.

 How you can help

 Please consider whether you can support the RWA with a gift towards the Light and Inspiration appeal.

 - £5 pays for pens and pencils for children to use in our Family Gallery

 - £15 pays for an adult with visual impairments or mental health challenges to enjoy a visit to the RWA

 - £50 will pay towards the cost of seating throughout the galleries